On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: Introduction

-We also investigate the case of spaces of the form $C_{p}(X,E_{w})$, where $E_{w}$ means a locally convex spaces $E$ endowed with its weak topology $w=\sigma(E,E')$.
-Using again a variant of the Josefson--Nissenzweig theorem due to Doma\'nski and Drewnowski (see Lemma \ref{lemma:dd1}), we claim in Theorem \ref{the1-1} that for every Tychonoff space $X$ containing an infinite compact subset and locally convex space $E$ containing a copy of the Banach space $\ell_1$, the space $C_p(X,E_w)$ contains a complemented copy of $(c_0)_p$.
-As a corollary we get that if $X$ is a Tychonoff space which contains an infinite compact subset and $Y$ is an infinite Tychonoff space containing a non-scattered compact subset, then also $C_{p}(X,C_{k}(Y)_{w})$ contains a complemented copy of $(c_{0})_{p}$, see Corollary \ref{sca}.
-This applies to show that, e.g., there is no continuous linear surjection from $C_{p}(\beta\omega, C_{p}(\beta\omega))$ onto $C_{p}(\beta\omega, C(\beta\omega)_{w})$, as well as that for every infinite compact space $X$ the spaces $C_p(X)$ and $C(X)_w$ are not isomorphic (which is a special case of Krupski--Marciszewski's \cite[Corollary 3.2]{KM}, cf. Remark \ref{rem:km_cp}).
+For the case of spaces of the form $C_{p}(X,E_{w})$, where $E_{w}$ means a locally convex spaces $E$ with its weak topology, we show in Theorem \ref{the1-1} that, for every Tychonoff space $X$ containing an infinite compact subset and locally convex space $E$ containing a copy of the Banach space $\ell_1$, the space $C_p(X,E_w)$ contains a complemented copy of $(c_0)_p$.
+Hence, we get that if $X$ is a Tychonoff space which contains an infinite compact subset and $Y$ is an infinite Tychonoff space containing a non-scattered compact subset, then also $C_{p}(X,C_{k}(Y)_{w})$ contains a complemented copy of $(c_{0})_{p}$, see Corollary \ref{sca}.
+This applies to show that, e.g., there is no continuous linear surjection from $C_{p}(\beta\omega, C_{p}(\beta\omega))$ onto $C_{p}(\beta\omega, C(\beta\omega)_{w})$, as well as that for every infinite compact space $X$ the spaces $C_p(X)$ and $C(X)_w$ are not isomorphic (which is a special case of \cite[Corollary 3.2]{KM}, cf. Remark \ref{rem:km_cp}).

-In the case of spaces of the form $C_p(X,C_p(Y))$ question ($*$) is fully answered.
-To achieve this, we first show that for every Tychonoff spaces $X$ and $Y$ the space $C_p(X,C_p(Y))$ is isomorphic to the space $SC_p(X\times Y)$ of separately continuous real-valued functions on the product $X\times Y$ endowed with the pointwise topology (Theorem \ref{thm:sepcont_iso}), which, on the other hand, by Henriksen and Woods \cite[Proposition 2.1]{HW}, is equal to the space $C_p(X\times Y,\sigma)$, where $\sigma$ denotes the weak topology on the product $X\times Y$ induced by all separately continuous real-valued functions.
-The results of \cite{HW} allow us then to obtain Theorem \ref{thm:cpxysigma_jnp} stating that for infinite $X$ and $Y$ the space $C_p(X\times Y,\sigma)$ has the JNP if and only if $C_p(X)$ has the JNP or $C_p(Y)$ has the JNP.
-Finally, using the characterisation of those spaces $C_p(Z)$ which have the JNP, due to Banakh, K\k{a}kol and \'Sliwa (Theorem \ref{thm:bks}), we get in Theorem \ref{thm:cpxcpy_cps_compl} that $C_p(X,C_p(Y))$ contains a complemented copy of $(c_0)_p$ if and only if any of the spaces $C_p(X)$ and $C_p(Y)$ contains such a copy.

-As a by-product to the above arguments we obtain that the corresponding $C_{p}$-variant of the above mentioned \cite[Corollary 2.5.7]{McCoy} (concerning isomorphisms between spaces $C_k(X\times Y)$ and $C_k(X,C_k(Y))$) fails, that is, in Corollary \ref{cor:compact_pseudocompact} we prove that for every infinite compact space $X$ and every infinite pseudocompact space $Y$ the space $C_p(X\times Y)$ cannot be linearly mapped onto the space $C_p(X,C_p(Y))$, which, in particular, implies that these function spaces cannot be isomorphic.

-The plan of the paper is as follows.
-The next section contains most of the basic definitions and symbols which we frequently use in the paper.
-In Section \ref{sec:cpxy_vs_cpxcpy} we investigate relations between spaces of the form $C_p(X\times Y)$ and $C_p(X,C_p(Y))$.
-Section \ref{sec:jnp} is devoted to the Josefson--Nissenzweig property of $C_p(X,C_p(Y))$-spaces.
-In Sections \ref{sec:c0p_cpxcpy}, \ref{sec:c0p_cpxe}, and \ref{sec:c0p_cpxew} we study the question of when the space $(c_0)_p$ is complemented in spaces of the form $C_p(X,C_p(Y))$, $C_p(X,E)$, and $C_p(X,E_w)$, respectively.